dvdmuckle/curl-a-joke/README.md

 docker run -d -p 8080:8080 --name curl-a-joke dvdmuckle/curl-a-joke
 ```

 This will use the default port and jokes database.
-If you would like to supply your own jokes database, you can mount a volume with the database,  and use the `--joksedb` flag to specify its location within the container.
+If you would like to supply your own jokes database, you can mount a volume with the database,  and use the `--jokesdb` flag to specify its location within the container.

 ```bash
 docker run -d -p 8080:8080 -v /home/dvdmuckle/curl-a-joke:/root/curl-a-joke --name curl-a-joke dvdmuckle/curl-a-joke --jokesdb /root/curl-a-joke/jokes.db